ansys/scade-design-rules/doc/source/rules/modelling/all_constants_types_are_used.rst

-.. index:: single: All Constants Types Are Used
+.. index:: single: All constants types are used

 All constants types are used
 ============================